mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 He continued working on reddit after Conde Nast acquired it, but he [complained publicly](http://www.aaronsw.com/weblog/officespace) about working within a larger corporation and was fired from the company [in 2007](http://blogoscoped.com/archive/2007-05-07-n78.html).

-Aaron died by suicide at 2016.
+Aaron died by suicide at 2013 when he was 26 years old.
 This [followed extreme pressure](https://en.wikipedia.org/wiki/Aaron_Swartz) from the FBI.

-Died by suicide in 2013 when he was 26.

 His [blog](http://www.aaronsw.com/weblog/) is still available online, and there's a separate documentary about his life called [_The Internet's Own Boy_](https://archive.org/details/TheInternetsOwnBoyTheStoryOfAaronSwartz).